How Do I Apply?

 - The GSFAPP is Georgia's alternative application for students looking to apply for state grants and scholarships administered by the Georgia Student Finance Commission.
-Unlike the FAFSA, once completed it is valid for seven years.
+Unlike the FAFSA, once completed it is valid for ten years.

 - Some schools will require that you complete the CSS/Profile before you can be awarded any financial aid.
 It is important that you check with your school to ensure you are completing the correct applications.

 - High school students wanting to earn college credit while still in high school can participate in Dual Enrollment.
 The program provides funding for students at eligible high schools that are enrolled to take approved college-level coursework for credit towards both high school and college graduation requirements.
 Students should speak with their high school counselor and complete the Dual Enrollment funding application.